 Once you understand how to calculate the cost of one lost month and the peak reduction, the total COD can be easily estimated.

-Total COD = Lost Month Cost + Peak Reduction Cost
+Total COD = Last Month Cost + Peak Reduction Cost

 You can estimate sensitivity to sales volume in several ways.